Consumer – Consumer Contracts

 Please note this information does not cover change of mind situations that happen shortly after buying goods or services.
 For information in these situations please link to the following: if you buy in store and if you buy online.

 I purchased a ticket for a concert which was scheduled for next month.
 The concert is now not going ahead.
-The ticket seller has informed me that they are not refunding the money as the concert will be rescheduled later in the year but this does not suit me.
+The ticket seller has informed me that they are not refunding the money as the concert will be rescheduled next year but this does not suit me.
 Am I not entitled to a refund?

 Firstly, we would suggest that you check the terms and conditions of the ticket seller.
 If they are not on the ticket, they are usually on the ticker seller’s website, and there will be specific terms and conditions around re-scheduling or cancellations or both.